 After working in this way with the pastels, I observed a few of the kids switching to using colored pencils to draw and scribble with overlapping lines in their personal art journals.
 It seemed that the kids were excited to continue exploring blending techniques across a range of mediums.”

+There are no photos with those IDs or post 12366 does not have any attached images!
 (Paris is an intern working with the students at Laurel Dell to create process books using the Making Learning Visible (MLV) technique out of Harvard School of Education’s Project Zero.
 Each week Paris shows students pictures of themselves at work, and asks them to reflect on their art: what they learned, how they helped others, what was challenging, and more.
 MLV makes reflecting, writing, speaking, and collaborating so easy for even the youngest learners.)